browserengineering/book/book/visual-effects.md

 libraries are used outside of the browser, too: Core Graphics in iOS and macOS, and Skia in Android.

 If you're looking for another book on how these libraries are implemented, check out [Real-Time Rendering][rtr-book].
-There is also [Computer Graphics:
-Principles and Practice][classic], which incidentally I remember buying back the days of my youth (1992 or so).
-At the time I didn't get much further than rastering lines and a few polygons (and in assembly language!).
+There is also [Computer Graphics: Principles and Practice][classic], which incidentally I remember buying[^chris-here] back the days of my youth (1992 or so).
+At the time I didn't get much further than rastering lines and polygons (in assembly language!).
 These days you can do the same and more with Skia and a few lines of Python.
 :::

+[^chris-here]: This is Chris speaking.
 [core-graphics]: https://developer.apple.com/documentation/coregraphics
 [rtr-book]: https://www.realtimerendering.com/
 [classic]: https://en.wikipedia.org/wiki/Computer_Graphics:_Principles_and_Practice